Kunal2103/ai-bug-resolution-system/README.md

    - **final_resolution.yaml**: The structured report containing the bug summary, log evidence, root cause hypothesis, and patch plan.

-     ### 🐛 Verifying the Minimal Repro
+     ## 🐛 Verifying the Minimal Repro

      - The system generates a minimal reproducible test.
-You can run this standalone script to verify the bug exists:
+     - You can run this standalone script to verify the bug exists.

-         ### Command to run:
+     ### Command to run
-         ```bash

          python data/outputs/repro_test.py

-         ### Expected Failing Output:
+     ### Expected Failing Output

      - The script is designed to fail consistently and should produce the exact error caught by the **Log Analyst**:

      Traceback (most recent call last):
      File "data/outputs/repro_test.py", line ...
      ...
      IndexError: list index out of range
-         ```

 ##  🔍 Traceability and Logging
 To ensure complete transparency of agent decisions, this system uses a **custom centralized logger**.
 When running main.py, the **console will output a clear trace of:**